vishuRizz/bubuy/README.md

 2. Select Bandcamp: Once your wallet is connected, navigate to the Bandcamp vendor section on Globuy.
 3.
 4. Select a Product: Browse through the available products and choose the one you wish to purchase.
-For example, select a product like "Yacht."
+Select a product like "Yacht."

-5. Click on Buy Now and Make a Payment: After selecting your desired product, click on the "Buy Now" button to proceed with the payment.
-The payment will be processed through your connected wallet.
+5. Click on Buy Now: After selecting your desired product, click on the "Buy Now" button to proceed with the payment.

+6. Make a Payment: The payment will be processed through your connected wallet.
 Ensure that you have enough APT coins in your wallet to complete the transaction.

 6. Transaction Completion: The APT coins required for the purchase will be sent to the vendor account with the address 0xd7cc5f1b18f120b0864c2d3c64359adf8f55db9727c5bab969435d1dd4104bc7, which is managed by our platform